 Personally, I suspect that the imagery in this Passover account is meant to be symbolism which conceals a sacred rite, an initiation, that Jesus administered to his disciples.
 The towel around the waist represents the ceremonial apron that was worn by the high priests in the Mystery religions.
 And the “washing the disciple’s feet” conceals the rite that Jesus administered.

 Epiphanius’s malicious account of the Gnostics is probably based on a misunderstanding of the account in John.
 He actually accused the Gnostics of quoting John as a sanction for literally eating semen as a sacrament (i.e. Jn.
 6:53, Panarion, 26.8.4–6).
 Of course we are under no obligation to accept Epiphanius’s accusations as factual.
-I have explained the credibility problems regarding his account in my article Orthodox Outrage (see research archive).
+I have explained the credibility problems regarding his account in my article Orthodox Outrage (see Article Directory).
 But certainly the Gospel of John does provide the basis of an allegorical doctrine regarding the spiritual seed that Gnostics receive both from Sophia, and through Christ.
 This is a spiritual reality that transcends traditional moral conventions.
 But if this is practiced literally it becomes an abominable sin and a work of the flesh, and the fleshly, hylic race.
 (The practice of literally eating sperm, and menstrual blood, is condemned in the strongest terms in the Gnostic text Pistis Sophia, 387).

 Coming back around now to the ethics of St. Paul, I believe that all of these ideas are implicit in Paul’s statement that “All things are lawful.”
 Paul believed that the Law of Moses would pass away with this age, and that gay sex is an image of a higher truth, which was also symbolized in the love between David and Jonathan.